farlee2121/DevEssentialsBlog/content/posts/2021-07-25-Statistical-and-mutation-UI-Testing.md

 - functional
 - state machines
 - UI
+title: "Hypothesis: Statistical and Mutation Testing are Achievable for Visual UI Testing"
 ---

-# Hypothesis: Statistical and Mutation Testing are Achievable for Visual UI Testing

 I have a wide range of techniques for testing code behavior.
 I can reliably increase quality over time no matter how large the feature set grows and even measure the completeness of my test suite (mutation testing).